wimagguc/ios-custom-alertview/README.md

-# Custom iOS7 AlertView
+# Custom iOS AlertView

-`v0.81`
+`v0.9`

+`support for both iOS7 and iOS8`

-The addSubview is not available in UIAlertView in iOS7 any more.
+The addSubview is not available in UIAlertView in iOS7 or iOS8 any more.
 The view hierarchy for this class is private and must not be modified.

-As a solution, this class creates an iOS7-style dialog which you can extend with any UIViews or buttons.
+As a solution, this class creates an iOS-style dialog which you can extend with any UIViews or buttons.
 The animations and the looks are copied too and no images or other resources are needed.

 ![A demo screen](Docs/screen.png)